 Role of Local Public Health (promising practice/ evidenced-based work):

 Local public health has a crucial role in engaging the community and providing education programs to current and future homeowners.
-Local public health departments can bridge partnerships with homeowners, laboratories, Oregon Health Authority, extension services, water masters, and realtor associations.
+Local public health departments can bridge partnerships with homeowners, laboratories, OHA, extension services, water masters, certified well construction professionals and realtor associations.
 They work with small public water providers and are familiar with EPA drinking water standards.

 In Oregon, current local public health resources are insufficient to maintain staffing for a Domestic Drinking water program.
 More could also be done around data collection and surveillance, population-based prevention, and focused outreach in areas where data shows water contaminants are commonly found.